 - Provide separate attachment to include biography and complete contact information -- i.e., work, home, and cell phone numbers; and home mailing address

 Selection Process: Naval Intelligence Professionals will evaluate all entries submitted in the contest and provide the top five essays to the U.S. Naval Institute's Editorial Board for judging.
 All essays will be judged in the blind -- i.e., the judges will not know the authors of the essays.

-Announcement of the Winners: The winning essay will be pblished in the October 2016 Proceedings.
-All prize winners will receive one-year memberships in the U.S. Naval, Institute.
+Announcement of the Winners: The winning essay will be pblished in the October 2018 Proceedings.
+Some entrants will be awarded a one-year membership in the U.S. Naval Institute.

 About Naval Institute Essay Contests